BAYADAWebServices/iaas/aws_bayada/Global/master/RemoteStateSetup/README.md

 # Resources
+* This terraform module creates the backend process to control locking so only one person can make changes at once.

+# Resources
-* Builds S3 buckets
+* Builds S3 bucket in new account (stores tf lock file)
-* Dynamo table
+* Dynamo table in new account (specifies the lcok file and id associated with that lock)

 # Version
 0.0.1: Initial